Administration

 General Information

 The School of Ocean and Earth Science and Technology (SOEST) was established in 1988.
 It combines and integrates the Departments of Atmospheric Sciences, Earth Sciences, Ocean and Resources Engineering, and Oceanography, as well as the Hawai‘i Institute of Geophysics and Planetology, Hawai‘i Institute of Marine Biology, Hawai‘i Natural Energy Institute, and Pacific Biosciences Research Center.
-The Sea Grant and Space Grant College Programs, Hawai‘i Undersea Research Laboratory, and Joint Institute for Marine and Atmospheric Research, all jointly supported by state and federal funds, are also part of SOEST.
+The Sea Grant and Space Grant College Programs, and Cooperative Institute for Marine and Atmospheric Research, all jointly supported by state and federal funds, are also part of SOEST.
 In 1997, the International Pacific Research Center was established in SOEST under the U.S.-Japan Common Agenda.
 The center is jointly supported by the state, Japanese, and federal funds.

 Baccalaureate degree programs are offered in the Departments of Atmospheric Sciences, Earth Sciences, and Oceanography.
 Information on entrance and degree requirements for all SOEST graduate programs (Master’s and PhD) in atmospheric sciences, earth and planetary sciences (formerly geology and geophysics), marine biology, ocean and resources engineering, and oceanography is in this Catalog.
 Candidates for advanced degrees and the graduate certificate program apply through the Graduate Division of UH Mānoa.
 The school has developed a number of interdisciplinary courses at both the undergraduate and the graduate levels, which are listed under OEST within the “Courses” section of the Catalog.